 Building emotional capacity can be compared to weight lifting, in that, repetitions with a small weight leads to developing a bigger muscle that allows you to pick up a bigger weight which grows more muscle, and so on.
 Practicing the skills that bring joy (seeing his good in people; sharing the pleasure of life-giving company, or the health of nutritious food; being in worship) increases the size of your center for joy (which has unlimited growth in your lifetime).
 Simply said, what you feed, grows.

 Simple (but not easy).
 Try it.
-Stick with it until you find that your first habits of the day are: to look at life in praise and be uplifted, energized.
+Stick with it until you find that your first habit of the day is to look at life in praise and be uplifted, energized.

-For a week choose to get up each day and look at life and people as a gift, filled with opportunities.
+For a week choose to get up each day and look at life and people as gifts and opportunities.
 Keep a journal of your self talk.
 This is not an exercise of condemnation, but one of adventure.
 If you have a favorite Psalm read it.
-Psalms are the Bible style of Joy stories, particularly returning to joy from difficult emotions.
+Psalms are Biblical Joy stories, particularly returning to joy from difficult emotions.

 Feel free to drop a line on what kinds of things you are thinking about . . . until next time: love, joy, rest.